cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 <!-- ![Lifecycle of Key](./SignatureKeyLifeCycle.svg "Lifecycle of Key") -->
 Fig. 5-2 Lifecycle of signature key, verification key and encryption/decryption key for signature key

 After a pair of a signature key and a verification key (hereafter “key pair”) is generated, an address to receive transactions is generated from the verification key.
-By notifying a sender of cryto assets this address, the sender is able to transfer the asset to the address.
+By notifying a sender of crypto assets this address, the sender is able to transfer the asset to the address.
 When the recipient transfers the asset to the other address, the original recipient signs the transaction data which includes the transfer order.
 Inactive state of the signature key is the state such that the signature key is stored in confidential manner in the signature key management function of fIg.1.
 An example of inactivation is encryption by encryption/decryption key (e.g. pass phrase), that is,  the signature key is encrypted.
 In contrary, activation is the process to make the key usable to sign, by decrypting the inactivated key.
 The activation is assumed to be executed in transaction signing function if fig.1.
 Activation and inactivation may be executed in an implementation of wallet, when the wallet have both functions.
 The signature key is not needed after its generation until execution of signing to transaction.
 Thus, there is a way to manage the signature key in offline manner with storing the verification key and address online (see 9.2.2).

 ### On the usage of multiple keys

-In some cryto assets system, it is recommended not to use the same key pair twice, thus it produces multiple key pairs.
-This feature is for preventing trace and not relevant to the business efficiency of a cryto assets custodian.
-However, a cryto assets custodian should manage addresses for each customer.
+In some crypto assets system, it is recommended not to use the same key pair twice, thus it produces multiple key pairs.
+This feature is for preventing trace and not relevant to the business efficiency of a crypto assets custodian.
+However, a crypto assets custodian should manage addresses for each customer.
 Thus it should manage multiple key pairs for the same crypto assets.

 ### On the suspension of keys

-Suspension of key usage is only an operation inside a cryto assets custodian.
-By definition of blockchain based cryto assets system, any user cannot cancel transaction once it is made.
+Suspension of key usage is only an operation inside a crypto assets custodian.
+By definition of blockchain based crypto assets system, any user cannot cancel transaction once it is made.
 As another case, it is difficult to revoke signature key even after the suspension of key.
-For example, a customer accidentally operate some cryto assets for suspended address.
+For example, a customer accidentally operate some crypto assets for suspended address.
 In such case, the suspended signature key is needed to make an reimbursement.
 Thus, suspension of keys should be conducted with considering such cases.

 ## On the characteristics of crypto assets on Blockchain and distributed ledger technologies